-Fumero sent other policemen to the cafe before his arrival.
-Miquel used Julian’s gun to kill two of three policemen before one of the policemen shot him, providing an opportunity for Julian to escape.
+Fumero sent other policemen to the café before his arrival.
+Miquel used Julian’s gun to kill two or three policemen before one of the policemen shot him, providing an opportunity for Julian to escape.
 Miquel was carrying Julian’s papers to make it look like Julian was the one killed.
 The undertaker thought that something was odd about the situation and called the publisher of his books, which is how Nuria found out.

 Julian and Nuria Reunite

 When Nuria got home, she found Julian there.
 After spending the day at the beach, they went to the Aldaya house.
 Julian used acid to force the lock.
 As he explored the house, he discovered a crude wall.
 Breaking through it revealed the door to the two tombstones of Penelope and their child.
 His response was hatred for himself.
-He decided then to get rid of all his books as punishment that he kept living and writing while Penelope laid dead.
+He decided then to get rid of all his books as punishment because he kept living and writing while Penelope lay dead.

 Julian burned all the copies of his books that Nuria had on her bookshelf; she got home one day to find them gone.
-He also burned down the warehouse where the publisher kept his books, and suffered serious burns in the process.
+He also burned down the warehouse where the publisher kept his books and suffered serious burns in the process.
 The publisher had tried to negotiate a higher price when Julian offered to purchase the books.

-Julian stayed in hospital recovering for 11 months as Miquel Milliner.
+Julian stayed in the hospital recovering for 11 months as Miquel Milliner.
 Despite him saying “leave me”, Nuria took him home one year later when he was discharged.
 He got better but upon seeing his disfigurement, he took on the character of Lain Coubert, one of the characters from his books, who happened to be the devil.

 Making a Living

 When Daniel was a boy, he dreamed of owning a pen that Victor Hugo allegedly owned.
-He and his father would visit the pen and his father bought it for him on his sixteenth birthday.
+He and his father would visit the pen, and his father bought it for him on his sixteenth birthday.
 This pen had belonged to Julian.
 It was one of the things that Nuria sold to make enough money for them to survive.

 Meeting in Shadow

 When a young informer showed up asking questions, Nuria moved Julian back to his old home and locked him in each night after visiting him.
-Nuria had to ward of physical advances from her boss, a friend of Fumero.
+Nuria had to ward off physical advances from her boss, a friend of Fumero.
 As a result of this, he fired her.
 When she told Julian, he went out that night along the rooftops as he generally did, and broke the neck of the publisher.
-He left the publisher on a bench outside where people would find him the next morning.
+He left the publisher on a bench outside, where people would find him the next morning.
 This gave Fumero an excuse to arrest, slap and threaten Nuria.
 He and his goons wrecked her home, defecating on her bed as well.
 From then, Nuria only saw Julian in cinemas, where he would find her.
-That’s where she leaned about Daniel and his book and his curiosity.
+That’s where she learned about Daniel and his book and his curiosity.

 Julian was living at the Aldaya mansion, looking over the dead.
-He watched Daniel even as Daniel searched for him.
+He watched Daniel, even as Daniel searched for him.
 Although he threatened Daniel over the book, we get the impression that he was curious about Daniel and wanted to be found by Daniel.
 He saw a bit of himself in Daniel and wanted to connect with him.

 The Ending of The Shadow of the Wind